 The downside is that you will have to make two claims, one for your car insurance, and other for the excess insurance.

 The single most important aspect of any insurance, not just limited to vehicles is making sure that you understand what you are covered for.
 Always take the time to read your policy documents and small print, this will help you avoid claiming for anything you were not covered for and prevent those unexpected surprises.

 At Call Wiser we specialise in finding our customers the best deal on car insurance by comparing products from a panel of over 30 lenders.
-Keeping that personal touch, you can call us and speak to someone, explain your needs and they'll work with you to ensure you are covered at the level you need.
-No confusing forms, no jargon, a real person at the end of a telephone, doing all the hard work for you.
+Keeping that personal touch, you can call us and speak to someone, explain your needs and they’ll work with you to ensure you are covered at the level you need.
+No confusing forms, no jargon, a real person at the end of a telephone, doing all the hard work with you.